RegionalPlanAssoc/cruisedetector/README.md

 By default on Windows, `postgresql.conf` can be found at: \
 `C:/Program Files/PostgreSQL/17/data/postgresql.conf.`

-In the Query Tool pgAdmin4, you can use the command to find the configuration
+In the Query Tool in pgAdmin4, you can use the command to find the  `postgresql.conf` configuration file.
 ```
 SHOW config_file;
 ```